ayanakhan23/Power-bi-project/README.md

 Analysis Approach -
 Instead of building a dashboard, Power BI was used to:
 Answer Basic-level questions
-(ratings, categories, free vs paid apps, content ratings) Answer Medium-level questions
+(ratings, categories, free vs paid apps, content ratings) , Answer Medium-level questions
-(correlation analysis, category performance, pricing impact) Answer Advanced-level questions
+(correlation analysis, category performance, pricing impact) , Answer Advanced-level questions
-(rating vs installs trend, update patterns, genre performance)
+(rating vs installs trend, update patterns, genre performance) ,

 Power BI visuals such as tables, bar charts, column charts, scatter plots, and filters were used to support each answer.

 Key Insights -
-Free apps receive significantly higher installs and reviews High installs do not always guarantee high ratings Certain categories consistently show better user satisfaction App size has limited impact on installs
+Free apps receive significantly higher installs and reviews , High installs do not always guarantee high ratings , Certain categories consistently show better user satisfaction , App size has limited impact on installs ,
-Most apps target the “Everyone” content rating
+Most apps target the “Everyone” content rating ,

 Business Recommendations -
-Focus on categories with high ratings and installs Optimize app size for better adoption
+Focus on categories with high ratings and installs , Optimize app size for better adoption ,
-Use free apps as an entry strategy for user acquisition Maintain regular updates to sustain engagement
+Use free apps as an entry strategy for user acquisition , Maintain regular updates to sustain engagement

 Tools Used -
-Power BI
+Power BI ,
-Data Transformation
+Data Transformation ,
-Basic DAX Measures
+Basic DAX Measures ,
-Business Analysis & Visualization
+Business Analysis & Visualization ,

 Learning Outcome -
 This project demonstrates:
-Strong analytical thinking
+Strong analytical thinking ,
-Ability to solve business case questions using Power BI Practical understanding of data cleaning, analysis, and interpretation Readiness to work on dashboard projects in the next stage
+Ability to solve business case questions using Power BI , Practical understanding of data cleaning, analysis, and interpretation , Readiness to work on dashboard projects in the next stage

 Author -
 Ayana Khan

-Converted Last Updated into Date format

-Created calculated columns and basic measures